dotnet/docs/docs/csharp/how-to/concatenate-multiple-strings.md

 ## `StringBuilder`

-In other cases, you may be combining strings in a loop where you don't know how many source strings you're combining, and the actual number of source strings may be large.
+In other cases, you might be combining strings in a loop where you don't know how many source strings you're combining, and the actual number of source strings can be large.
 The <xref:System.Text.StringBuilder> class was designed for these scenarios.
 The following code uses the <xref:System.Text.StringBuilder.Append%2A> method of the <xref:System.Text.StringBuilder> class to concatenate strings.

 :::code language="csharp" interactive="try-dotnet-method" source="../../../samples/snippets/csharp/how-to/strings/Concatenate.cs" id="Snippet4":::